Pondidum/LuaProject/readme.md

 Example
 --------------

-* the root file of your project:
+Create a file which will act as your root file for your project:

 	```lua
 	require("project")